eonu/sequentia/CONTRIBUTING.md

 The `specifier` should be one of:

+- `pkg`: Changes to any core package configuration.
-- `lib`: Changes to any library code in the.
+- `lib`: Changes to any library code.
 - `ci`: Changes to `.travis.yml`.
 - `tests`: Changes to any test code.
 - `git`: Changes to any Git-related code, such as `.gitignore`.